vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-process.md

 tanzu package repository add repo-name --namespace default --url projects.registry...
 ```

-TCE will maintain a `main` repo, but a `beta` or `package-foo` repo could be created for development work or to provide
+Tanzu Community Edition will maintain a `main` repo, but a `beta` or `package-foo` repo could be created for development work or to provide
 multiple versions of the `foo` software.

 ## Common Packaging Considerations